abbbi/virtnbdbackup/README.md

 `--scratchdir` option to change the default scratch file location.

-During the backup operation qemu will use the created scratch files for fleecing, thus it can be critical to store these files on storage that meets the same I/O performance requirements as the backup target.
+During the backup operation qemu will use the created scratch files for fleecing, thus it is recommended to store these files on storage that meets the same I/O performance requirements as the backup target.

 The free space on the default scratch directory (`/var/tmp`) must be enough to be able to keep all fleecing data while the backup is active.